Kōnosuke Matsushita: Matsushita Electric Industrial Company

 In 1917, Matsushita left Osaka Electric Light Company to establish his own company.
-Lacking capital, formal education, and experience in manufacturing, his company faced significant challenges.
 He set up his shop in the basement of his tenement where with his wife, his brother-in-law, and several assistants, he began producing product samples.
-However, he attempted to sell the samples to wholesalers but was unsuccessful because he did not offer more than one product.

-As a result, most of Matsushita's assistants left the company, leaving only his wife and Iue, who played a key role as a salesman and manager.
+However, most of Matsushita's assistants left the company, leaving only his wife and Iue, who played a key role as a salesman and manager.
+The early years of the company were difficult: he once had to pawn his wife's kimono when he found himself short on money.
 The company faced financial difficulties and was on the verge of bankruptcy until it received an unexpected order for a thousand insulator plates for electric fans.
 From there, Matsushita was able to continue producing his light sockets.
-They became popular as wholesalers realized the product was better in quality and less expensive than comparable products in the market.
-The early years of the company were difficult: he once had to pawn his wife's kimono when he found himself short on money.
 Matsushita's products were originally marketed under the name brand of "National" and later moved on to the more recognizable names of Panasonic, Quasar and Technics.

 One of Matsushita's best products was the development of a more efficient battery-powered bicycle lamp.
 During the 1920s, bicycle lamps were candles or oil-burning lamps which were highly inefficient as they usually only lasted for three hours.
-Matsushita introduced an created an oval lamp that used a battery for power and a lightbulb for illumination.
+Matsushita introduced and created an oval lamp that used a battery for power and a lightbulb for illumination.
 To promote the product, he personally marketed it to retail bicycle shops.

 Expansion

-While attempting to introduce his bicycle lamp to wholesalers, Matsushita recognized the importance of sales in business growth.
-He realized that having a superior product was insufficient if there were no effective distribution channels.
-As a result, Matsushita began devising ways to create sales channels for his products by concentrating less on manufacturing and more on building a sales force, which led to the establishment of a retail store network and finally strengthened the company's position in Japan's electrical manufacturing and retail industry.
+While attempting to introduce his bicycle lamp to wholesalers, Matsushita began concentrating less on manufacturing and more on building a sales force, which led to the establishment of a retail store network and finally strengthened the company's position in Japan's electrical manufacturing and retail industry.
 In 1929, he began setting up a new structure for his company, which was structured as a parent company and branches of divisions that specialized in a particular product were created.
 At this time, the company focused on three key products: bicycle lamps and batteries, electrical sockets, and radios.
 For each of these products, a national sales department was formed with regional offices established in strategic locations.
 These regional offices were responsible for the coordination of sales and manufacturing, ensuring that production was aligned with market demand.
 As a result, manufacturing became directly dependent on sales.